whyteaz/global.hackathon/TEAMS.md

 Takuya
 =======
 Takuya is a skilled full stack web engineer who knows Java, Python, Ruby, and Scala.
 He also knows some iOS and Android.
 He is very experienced.
+His profile picture is cute.
 [Website](https://www.facebook.com/takuya.miyamoto.9083)

 Cherry
 =======